 Upon graduation you will receive a Master of Science (MSc) degree, together with the International Diploma Supplement (IDS) in English.
 What opportunities do these bring?

-By completing Next Level Engineering Master programme, you will have grown into a critical and insightful professional with the skills needed to design and optimise engineering processes and products.
+By completing Next Level Engineering Master programme, you will have grown into a pro-active technical professional with the skills needed to design and optimise engineering processes and products.
 You will be an asset to any employer in the field.

 You link and switch easily between different (technical) fields of expertise, advise clients, use existing knowledge and apply it in uncertain and complex situations.
 Hence, you are able to think outside the box.
 A possible project could be the implementation of discarding the natural gas grid for residential houses in (part of) a city.

-You work in a multidisciplinary team, inventing and promoting the use of new technologies, for instance in health care.
-You will function as a change agent, stimulate and motivate colleagues and achieve results in uncertain and/or complex situations.
+You work in a multidisciplinary team, developing and promoting the use of new technologies, for instance in health care.
+You function as a change agent, stimulate and motivate colleagues, can achieve results in uncertain and/or complex situations.